alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 https://github.com/tmux/tmux

-From man tmux
+From tmux man page.

 > tmux is a terminal multiplexer: it enables a number of terminals to be
 > created, accessed, and controlled from a single screen. tmux may be detached
 > from a screen and continue running in the background, then later reattached.

-Tmux allows you, among other things, to split the terminal screen into panes, create new tabs (windows), it can be used for peer programming since multiple users can log in to the same session, etc.
+Tmux allows you, among other things, to split the terminal screen into panes, create new tabs (windows), it can even be used for peer programming since multiple users can log in to the same session.

 You can set the vi-keybinds to move between panes and windows, customize the colors and add powerline to it.
 This is how my tmux config looks like.

 ![zsh](tmux.png)